twotwentyseven/handbook/orgchart.md

 * Are we using the right tools?
 * What's next in tech?
 What ought we be on the lookout for to stay ahead of trends?

-Nathan also serves as the backend team lead and design co team lead with Eric.
+Nathan also serves as the technical/development team lead and design co team lead with Eric.

 ## Eric, operations director